Mkogithub/Store_datasystemer_oblig4_gruppe10/README.md

   - docker exec -it cassandra cqlsh
   #### (( Inside docker exec)
   - CREATE KEYSPACE spring_cassandra WITH replication = {'class' : 'SimpleStrategy', 'replication_factor' : 1};

+      #### Cassandra will for demonstration purposes be set up with only one node, and a replication_factor of one

   #### build and run from Ide, or run in docker container(recommended) with command:
   - //todo